-The City will not start to receive funding from Measure Z until July.
-The City is currently identifying Measure Z funded projects based on the priorities identified by the community.
-These projects will not begin until the new fiscal year, which starts July 1, 2021.
+The City did not start to receive funding from Measure Z until July.
+The City identified Measure Z funded projects based on the priorities identified by the community.
+These projects began at the start of the Fiscal Year, beginning July 1, 2021.

 The City will be providing updates on this page regarding planned expenditures and projects funded by Measure Z. Stay tuned for future updates.

 If you have questions or concerns related to Measure Z, you may email the City at email@example.com or call (951) 674-3124.